-The Company classifies its marketable debt securities as either short-term or long-term based on each instrument's underlying contractual maturity date.
-Marketable debt securities with maturities of 12 months or less are classified as short-term and marketable debt securities with maturities greater than 12 months are classified as long-term.
+The Company classifies its marketable securities as either short-term or long-term based on each instrument's underlying contractual maturity date.
+Marketable securities with maturities of 12 months or less are classified as short-term and marketable securities with maturities greater than 12 months are classified as long-term.

 The Company recognizes an impairment charge when a decline in the fair value of its investments in debt securities below the cost basis of such securities is judged to be other-than-temporary.
 Factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period, and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
 If the Company does not intend to sell the security or it is not more likely than not that it will be required to sell the security before it recovers in value, the Company must estimate the net present value of cash flows expected to be collected.
 If the amortized cost exceeds the net present value of cash flows, such excess is considered a credit loss and an other-than-temporary impairment has occurred.
 For securities that are deemed other-than-temporarily impaired ("OTTI"), the amount of impairment is recognized in the statement of operations and is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income (loss).
-The Company did not recognize OTTI on its marketable securities during the year ended December 31, 2017, the six months ended December 31, 2016, and the years ended June 30, 2016 and 2015.
+The Company did not recognize OTTI on its marketable securities during the years ended December 31, 2018, and December 31, 2017, the six months ended December 31, 2016, and the year ended June 30, 2016.

-g.
+h.
 Restricted cash:

-Restricted cash is primarily invested in short-term bank deposits, which are primarily used to guarantee a letter of credit which has been issued to one of the Company's major vendors, to the Company's landlords for its office leases, and as security for the Company's credit cards.
+Restricted cash is primarily invested in short-term bank deposits, which are primarily used as a guarantee to the Company's landlords for its office leases and as security for the Company's credit cards.

-h.
+i.
 Inventories:

 Inventories are stated at the lower of cost or market value.
+Cost includes depreciation, labor, material and overhead costs.
 Inventory reserves are provided to cover risks arising from slow-moving items or technological obsolescence.